TheLinuxGuy-ssh/arch-linux-guide/README.md

 Great!
 You have created your Arch Linux Installation Media

 ## Booting with Installation Media

+ - Shutdown your PC from your current OS
+ - Insert your

 ## Network Configuration
 ## Partitioning
 ## Installing Base System